tskit-dev/msprime/docs/api.rst

 Samples are drawn sequentially from populations in increasing order of population ID.
-For example, if we specified an overall sample size of 5, and specify that 2 samples are drawn from population 0 and 3 from population 1, then individuals 1 and 2 will be initially located in population 0, and individuals 3, 4 and 5 will be drawn from population 2.
+For example, if we specified an overall sample size of 5, and specify that 2 samples are drawn from population 0 and 3 from population 1, then individuals 0 and 1 will be initially located in population 0, and individuals 2, 3 and 4 will be drawn from population 2.

-.. warning:: Note that population IDs are zero-indexed while sample
-    IDs (i.e., leaf nodes) are one-indexed.
-Sample IDs are the exception here, in that all other objects should be seen as zero indexed following the usual Python conventions.
-The choice of using one-indexed sample IDs was taken to follow conventions in the combinatorial literature where 0 is used as the root node indicator.
-This convention may be changed in future versions if there is sufficient interest from community.

 Given :math:`N` populations, migration matrices are specified using an :math:`N x N` matrix of deme-to-deme migration rates.
 See the documentation for